Mrso736/Seduction/Chapters/1-Mindset.md

 ___
 # CHAPTER 1: Charismatic Mindset

-_“It never ceases to amaze me: we all love ourselves more than other people, but care more about their opinion than our own.” - Marcus Aurelius_
+_“we all love ourselves more than other people, but care more about their opinion than our own.” - Marcus Aurelius_

 ___

+Charisma starts from within.
+Before you can project Charisma, you must first cultivate the right internal state.
+Every moment, whether you're aware of it or not, your inner state shapes your external presence through subtle but powerful cues—your posture, the tone of your voice, and the energy you emit.
+Mastering your inner world lays the vital foundation for outer charismatic expression.

 &nbsp;

-# 1: Confidence
+# 1: Presence

 Knowing your internal world starts with one key insight upon which all charisma is built: your mind can’t tell fact from fiction, imagining oneself performing an activity activates parts of the brain that are used in actually performing the activity.